botchris/go-health/README.md

 )

 func main() {
 	// 1.
-Create a context that is cancelled on SIGINT or SIGTERM ctx, cancel := signal.NotifyContext(context.Background(), syscall.SIGINT, syscall.SIGTERM)
+Create a context that is canceled on SIGINT or SIGTERM ctx, cancel := signal.NotifyContext(context.Background(), syscall.SIGINT, syscall.SIGTERM)
 	defer cancel()